sugarlabs/musicblocks/.github/ISSUE_TEMPLATE/ui_ux_improvement.md

 -   [ ] I have read and followed the project's code of conduct.
 -   [ ] I have searched for similar issues before creating this one.
--   [ ] I have provided all the necessary information to understand and reproduce the issue.
+-   [ ] I have provided enough information to understand the issue.
 -   [ ] I am willing to contribute to the resolution of this issue.

 ---